zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 ## Our Work Plan

-(Continuously updating, track [Multi-turn rollout Status & Roadmap · Issue #131 · zhaochenyang20/Awesome-ML-SYS-Tutorial ](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/131) for latest status and plans.)
+(Continuously updating, track [Multi-turn rollout Status & Roadmap](https://github.com/zhaochenyang20/Awesome-ML-SYS-Tutorial/issues/131) for latest status and plans.)

 With the initial version stabilized and training verified, we are now expanding the capabilities and real-world applicability of our multi-turn RLHF framework.
 Our next-phase goals include:

-### **Stage 1 (done)**
+### Stage 1 (Completed)

-- Move from batch-level rollout to request-level async rollout with tool interaction.
+- Transition from batch-level to request-level async rollout with tool interaction
-- Support FSDP multi-turn with guaranteed training accuracy.
+- Support FSDP multi-turn with guaranteed training accuracy

-### **Stage 2 (Currently In Progress)**
+### Stage 2 (Currently In Progress)

-- Add support for real-world tools, like *Search* and *Code Interpreter*.
+- Add support for real-world tools, such as Search and Code Interpreter
-- Provide Qwen3 training examples.
+- Provide Qwen3 training examples
-- Integrate FSDP2 for more scalable memory-efficient training.
+- Integrate FSDP2 for more scalable memory-efficient training
-- Integrate with multi-node feature.
+- Support multi-node training
-- Add initial support for VLM .
+- Add initial support for Vision Language Models (VLM)
-- Support Megatron backend.
+- Support Megatron backend

-### **Stage 3**
+### Stage 3

-- Introduce a new Agentic Trainer that supports fully asynchronous loops: *fetch → rollout → reward calculation → filter micro-batch*.
+- Introduce a new Agentic Trainer that supports fully asynchronous loops: fetch → rollout → reward calculation → filter micro-batch
-- Support partial rollout and replay buffer, enabling fine-grained asynchronization and currency.
+- Support partial rollout and replay buffer, enabling fine-grained asynchronization and concurrency
-- Expand tool coverage and task variety.
+- Expand tool coverage and task variety

-### **Stage 4**
+### Stage 4

-- Introduce user interaction simulation.
+- Introduce user interaction simulation for real user feedback modeling

-### **Framework Refactor**
+### Framework Refactor

-- Combine `sglang` and `sglang_async` rollout engines to unify the interface.
+- Combine `sglang` and `sglang_async` rollout engines to unify the interface

 We actively welcome the community to collaborate with us to push forward the frontier of RLHF research and applications.